Cooperative learning in multi-agent systems from intermittent measurements: Proof of the main result

 Having established Proposition \ref{thm:conv}, we now turn to the proof of Theorem \ref{mainthm}.
 We will split the proof into several chunks.
 Recall that Theorem \ref{mainthm} has two bounds: Eq. (\ref{eq:connected}) which holds when each graph $G(t)$ is connected and Eq. (\ref{eq:general}) which holds in the more general case when the graph sequence $G(t)$ is $B$-connected.
 We begin by analyzing the first case.
 Our first lemma towards that end provides an upper bound on the eigenvalues of the matrices $A(t)$ corresponding to connected $G(t)$.

 \begin{lemma} Suppose each $G(t)$ is connected and at least one node makes a measurement at every time $t$.
-Then the largest eigenvalue of the matrices $A(t)$ satisfy where, recall, $\mathcal{H}$ is an upper bound on the hitting times in the lazy Metropolis walk on $G(t)$. \end{lemma}
+Then the largest eigenvalues of the matrices $A(t)$ satisfy where, recall, $\mathcal{H}$ is an upper bound on the hitting times in the very lazy Metropolis walk on $G(t)$. \end{lemma}

 \begin{proof} Let us drop the argument $t$ and simply refer to $A(t)$ as $A$.
 Consider the iteration We argue that it has a probabilistic interpretation.
 Namely, let us transform the matrix $A$ into a stochastic matrix $A'$ in the following way: we introduce a new node $i'$ for every row $i$ of $A$ which has row sum less than $1$ and set Then $A'$ is a stochastic matrix, and moreover, observe that by construction $[A']_{i,i'}=1/4$ for every new node $i'$ that is introduced.
 Let us adopt the notation $\mathcal{I}$ to be the set of new nodes $i'$ added in this way, and we will use $\mathcal{N} = \{1, \ldots, n\}$ to refer to the original nodes.